kumar-b5/sangeetSaadhna/README.md

 - Studio: `cd sanity && npm install && npm run dev`
 - Firebase (optional): `cd ../firebase && firebase emulators:start`

+## Initial Setup on a New Machine

+1. Clone the repo and ensure Node.js 18+ plus npm are installed.
+2. Install root dependencies: `npm install`.
+3. Install Sanity Studio dependencies: `cd sanity && npm install`.
+4. Install Firebase Functions dependencies: `cd functions && npm install`.
+5. Copy `.env.local` (or create one) and populate the variables listed below for your environment.
+6. Install the Firebase CLI (`npm install -g firebase-tools`) and run `firebase login` if you plan to deploy or run emulators.
+7. (Optional) Run `firebase use sangeetsaadhna-fe7ac` to bind the CLI to the hosting project.

+After that:

+- `npm run dev` starts the Astro site.
+- `cd sanity && npm run dev` starts the CMS studio.
+- `cd functions && npm run serve` starts the Firebase Functions emulator once the CLI is configured.

 Environment variables live in `.env.local`.
 Minimum required:

 ```